JoeApperson/live-local/README.md

 You can find a usable demo instance of this app [here](http://livloc.thefarmgarden.com)

+## API Server

+Run `yarn api-server` to start the dev API Server.
+This is a simple Express.js app used to proxy requests to the Live Music Archive.
+The API server runs on port 8065.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.